 The size of the wattle varies by manufacturer.
-Most products range from 8” to 24” in diameter and 10 to 200 linear feet in length.
+Most products range from 8-inches to 24-inches in diameter and 10-feet to 200-feet in length.

-Although manufacturers vary the wood fill, net and size, all Compost Filter Socks are designed for the same purpose: slow, trap and filter sediment laden runoff.
+Although manufacturers vary the fill, net and size, all Compost Filter Silt Socks are designed for the same purpose: slow the velocity of water to capture sediment laden runoff and prevent erosion.

 What’s the problem with runoff?

 Runoff runs over surface areas and collects pollutants like chemicals, pesticides, sediment and waste.
 When runoff flows into creeks, rivers and water bodies those pollutants cause irreparable damage to the ecosystem.

 Contractors and construction owners have an obligation to control stormwater discharge from construction activity.